michaelbromley/ngx-pagination/README.md

 npm run build
 ```

-After running `npm run build`, the final output of the lib (which gets published to npm) is in the `/distngx-pagination` folder.
+After running `npm run build`, the final output of the lib (which gets published to npm) is in the `/dist/ngx-pagination` folder.

+To build the docs, run `npm run build:docs`, or serve them in dev mode with `npm run start`.

 ## License